sam-git/personal-goals/README.md

 Why?
 Spending the time to get shit done.
 I'm open sourcing these goals for accessibility across computers I use, transparency, accountability, and versioning.

 # Overarching Goals for 2015
-1. Find joy and relax
-2. Relax
-3. Get through as much of Eloquent Javascript as possible
+1. Get through as much of Eloquent Javascript as possible

-# 20 December, 2015
+2. Keep in touch with people
+3. Understand other peoples code better

-### This Week's Focus: Get inspired and joy.
+### This Week's Focus:
+Eloquent Javascript

 ## Things I'll Do This Week:
+- [ ] Continue Eloquent Javascript

 ### Things I'll Do In The Future